timlohse1104/tilloh.dev/README.md

 ## Development

 Before committing changes it is necessary to fix all linting errors.
 Cloning this repository will automatically install a pre-commit hook that will run the linter before committing changes!

+### Gitmoji

+This repository uses [gitmoji](https://gitmoji.dev/) to categorize commits.
+By installing npm dependencies in the root of this repository, a post-commit hook will automatically add a gitmoji to your commit message.
+If you want to disable this feature, you can remove the post-commit hook by running `rm .git/hooks/post-commit`.